aimms/how-to/Articles/387/387-employee-scheduling.rst

 WebUI Features
 --------------

 On master page, there are two 'hidden' features.
 First is that if you click with the right button on either table widgets, a small menu will appear with CRUD options for that set.
-And, the gantt chant is editable, ie. you can modify start time and duration directly into the graph!
+And, the Gantt chant is editable, i.e. you can modify start time and duration directly into the graph!
-Both results page have similar funcionality, click around into the tables to see different views on the gantts and graphs.
+Both results page have similar functionality, click around into the tables to see different views on the Gantts and graphs.

 The following WebUI features are used: